Vegan stir-fry soup is a really easy, super quick nutritious one-pot meal.

-If any of your family members are kids get them to help with preparation.
-It's so easy that they will love making a batch of stir-fry soup as part of a Chinese New Year project or just for fun.
+If any of your family members are kids do encourage them to help with the stir-fry soup preparation.
+It's so easy and they will learn valuable skills from preparing a batch of stir-fry soup as part of a Chinese New Year project or just for fun.

 The day that the Chinese New Year begins depends on when the new moon occurs, which is at some point during the period 21st January and 20th February.
 Therefore the actual start dates vary each year.